phetsims/geometric-optics/doc/implementation-notes.md

 ## Guides

-Guides are a representation invented by PhET, and described in [model.md](https://github.com/phetsims/geometric-optics/blob/master/doc/model.md).
+Guides are a representation invented by PhET, and are described in [model.md](https://github.com/phetsims/geometric-optics/blob/master/doc/model.md).
 They are hidden behind query parameter `addGuidesCheckbox`.

 The important classes are: